ryanallen/words-of-my-perfect-teacher/README.md

 # <div align="center">CHAPTER THREE<br><i>Meditating and reciting on the teacher as Vajrasattva to cleanse all obscurations<sup>[172](#172)</sup></i></div>

 <details id="172"><summary>Note <sup>172</sup></summary>Before embarking on this practice one should have received the empowerment of Vajrasattva from a qualified holder of the lineage.
 In general, the practices which follow in the rest of the text from this point should only be undertaken under the guidance of a qualified teacher.
-(Ryan Allen's empowerment through His Eminence Garchen Rinpoche at <a href="https://github.com/ryanallen/dharma" target="_blank">empty.guru</a> for reference.)</details><br>
+(Ryan Allen's empowerment through His Eminence Garchen Rinpoche at <a href="https://github.com/ryanallen/dharma/blob/main/docs/v.md" target="_blank">this repo</a> for reference.)</details><br>

 > *Beyond being defiled by the [two obscurations](#two-obscurations),*<sup>*</sup> *you purport to still be purifying them.*
 *Having certainly reached the sublime path's very end, you profess to still be learning.*